Emulsification using High Pressure Homogenization (HPH)

 Ref: Farmaceutisch Weekblad (Dutch)

-InProcess-LSP is proud to contribute to the corona crisis, it’s motivating to see that our nanoparticle measurement technology plays an important role in this
+InProcess-LSP is proud to contribute to lower the burden of the corona crisis, it’s motivating to see that our nanoparticle measurement technology plays an important role in this

 Ad Gerich, CEO InProcess-LSP